69GliTcH/RapiDoc/ReadMe.txt

 This project is a Front End representation of a one stop med-care website.
-Some features might not work without internet wile testing
+Some features might not work without internet while testing